Drawing the big democracy lot

 In 2020, a first national citizens' assembly dealt with possible measures against climate catastrophe and formulated recommendations.
-Local citizens' assemblies on the topic have been or are being held in Adur & Worthing, Blackpool, Blaenau Gwent, Brent, Brighton and Hove, Croydon, Devon, Glasgow, Guernsey, Kendal, Lambeth, Lancaster, Leeds, Luton, Newham, North of Tyne, Oxford, Sheffield und Warwick.
+Local citizens' assemblies on the topic have been held in about 30 municipalities.
 In the London borough of Camden, the first climate citizens' assembly of its kind in the UK made 17 recommendations for local action on climate change in July.
 In Oxford, similar action was taken in November.
 In Bristol, the city council had even decided to introduce a permanent citizens' assembly in January 2020.
 In Scotland and Wales, citizens' assemblies were set up to consult on the future of the two components of the UK.

 Citizens' assemblies do not only exist in the UK, however.
 In Belgium, the parliament of the German-speaking Community, with its approximately 77,000 inhabitants, has decided to set up a citizens' assembly in 2019.
-The citizens' assembly there is to exist permanently and form a kind of second parliamentary chamber.
+The citizens' council there is existing permanently.

 Decisions by consensus